 - 1. Buildings should form large simple blocks.
 Complex massing articulations will not challenge the legibility of the building's overall form. - 2.
 Long buildings or large buildings that wrap corners should employ subtle changes in massing that divide the street wall into smaller more legible-building sized blocks. - 3.
 Setbacks and massing adjustments should be provided, where appropriate, to reduce downward drafts, improve daylight levels on the ground, clearly define a streetwall and add architectural interest. - 4.
 The scale of the streetwall should reflect the relative proportion or scale of the adjacent street, lane, mews or open space.
 This should be designed to be within -50% to +50%, of the adjacent area's width, with variation in the application reflecting the massing's block strategy. - 5.
-Towers should be positioned so that no façade above 36m faces a another façade within 24m.
+Towers should be positioned so that no façade above 36m faces another façade within 24m.
 For façade portions that do not face toward others, the minimum distance should be 16m.
 In higher density areas, towers should be positioned on a block in an offset manner, maximizing the distance between facing facades, while still allowing for high density.
-Designs that angle a façade's facing direction away from other nearby facades are encouraged.
+Designs that angle a façade's facing direction away from other nearby facades are encouraged. - 6.
+Site triangles will conform with existing by-law requirements.

-Figure 26: Typical Large Block Intensification Test Model
+Figure 27: Typical Large Block Intensification Test Model